adfinis/success-packages/hashicorp-vault-operations.md

 ## Clustering (HA)

 3. Both ports should be available to all members of a cluster.
 4. Port `:tcp/8200` uses `HTTPS`.
 The nodes should trust each others certificates.
-This is typically done by haveing a single certificate for all nodes, having either a wildcard (`*.examples.com`) or a specific Subject Alternate Name ("SAN").
+This is typically done by having a single certificate for all nodes, having either a wildcard (`*.examples.com`) or a specific Subject Alternate Name ("SAN").
 For "SAN", node names need to be known.

 ----